 Stretching after a workout, especially a rigorous one, is important for recovery and avoiding injury.
-The sad fact is that many people skip this step because they aren’t comfortable with stretching or they downplay the importance of it.
-Foam rolling is an easy way to get in the habit of stretching and the benefits are felt after the first use when done properly.
+Many people skip this step because they don’t understand the importance of stretching.
+Foam rolling is an easy way to get into the habit.
+When done properly, the benefits can be felt almost immediately.

-When you workout without a warmup, you are more prone to injuries.
-This is especially true for exercise like running where the muscles in the legs do the brunt of the work.
-Foam rolling warms up and loosens these muscles so they are ready to go for even an intense workout.
+When you work out without a warmup, you are more prone to injuries.
+Foam rolling warms up and loosens these muscles so they are ready to go for an intense workout.

-When your muscles aren’t tight and stiff, they perform better, and you are able to push a little bit harder.
+When your muscles are loose, you are able to push harder.
 This could be the difference between running your average pace and beating your personal record.
-It isn’t just a benefit for runners.
-Doing just about any form of exercise with loosened muscles may improve performance.
+Doing just about any form of exercise with loosened muscles can improve performance.

 Another benefit of foam rolling is that you can choose to target one particular area.
-If your calves feel extra tight, you can spend extra time rolling them and less time on your thigh muscles if they feel fine.
+If your calves feel extra tight, you can spend extra time rolling them and less time on your other muscles that feel fine.
 Since different workouts target different muscle groups, it makes sense that you will occasionally have one area that is tighter than the others.
-Foam rolling is the perfect option for focusing on those areas in need of a little extra TLC after a workout.
+Foam rolling is the perfect option for focusing on those areas in need of a little extra TLC.

-Foam rolling relaxes the muscles and improves blood flow which in turns makes it easier for the muscles to repair themselves.
+Foam rolling relaxes the muscles and improves blood flow.
+This makes it easier for the muscles to repair themselves.
 When you work out, you are actually causing small tears in the muscle which need to be repaired.
-This is what causes the soreness after a good workout session.
-The improved blood flow from foam rolling helps speed up the recovery process so you are ready for your next workout without as much soreness in between.
+The improved blood flow from foam rolling helps speed up the recovery process.

 When muscles are tight, you feel stressed.
 If you have ever had a massage, you already know how relaxed you feel after working out all that tension in the muscles.
 While foam rolling isn’t as effective as a massage, it will give you a similar feeling of relaxation when you are done because the muscles will be loose and warm.
-This makes it a great way to unwind after an intense workout session or just after a long day when you need something calming.
+This makes it a great way to unwind after an intense workout session or a long day at work.